Eddie Rosario Preview, Player Props: Braves vs. Cardinals

 Eddie Rosario At The Plate

-- Among the qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 109th and he is 36th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 83rd, his on-base percentage ranks 102nd, and he is 37th in the league in slugging.

-- Rosario has had at least one RBI in 28.6% of his games this season (34 of 119), with two or more RBI 18 times (15.1%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- In 34 games this year (28.3%), Rosario has picked up an RBI, and in 18 of those games (15.0%) he had more than one.
+He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 45 of 119 games this year, and more than once 9 times.
+- In 46 of 120 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.